About the Little Red Riding Hood: Plot

 The story takes place one year after the well-known story of Little Red Riding Hood.
 The wolf, who had been killed by the woodcutter, is revealed to have left behind family and friends who now wish to get revenge on Little Red.
 The deceased wolf's mother pays his friend, Lean Wolf to take her other son, Fat wolf and together catch Little Red Riding Hood.

-The wolves find a way to make Little Red Riding Hood believe that her grandmother has fallen ill again.
-Unaware that her grandmother is not truly ill, Little Red Riding Hood sets out through the forest to go visit her, meeting the wolves and other people on her journey.
-The little girl manages to foil all of the plans thought of by the wolves to catch her.
-They try dressing in clothes that will deceive Little Red Riding Hood into believing that they are kind and friendly, but in the end, she sucks them into her own game and they continually fail to catch her.
+Lean Wolf makes Little Red Riding Hood believe that her grandmother has fallen ill again.
+Unaware that her grandmother is not truly ill, Little Red Riding Hood sets out through the forest to go visit her, meeting the wolves in disguise and other people on her journey.
+The little girl manages to foil all of the plans that the wolves devise to catch her.
+They try changing into multiple disguises that will deceive Little Red Riding Hood into believing that they are kind and friendly, but in the end, they get carried away playing her games and continually fail to catch her.

-Wolf cub, the deceased wolf's son, who spends his time reading stories, is clearly opposed to taking revenge on anyone for the things that have happened and prefers to have nothing to do with his vengeful wolf family.
-His grandmother, angry with his lack of support, burns his storybook, which sends the cub into tears, and he runs away from his grandmother.
+Wolf cub, the deceased wolf's son, who spends his time reading, argues with his grandmother that Little Red Riding Hood did nothing to deserve his father's attack.
+He is clearly opposed to taking revenge on anyone for the things that have happened and prefers to have nothing to do with his vengeful wolf family.
+His grandmother, angry with his rebelliousness, burns his book, which sends the cub into tears, and he runs away from home.